tkerr/deep-cnn-embedded/README.md

 <img src="./images/mit-bih-fir-example.png" alt="MIT-BIH filtered ECG example"/>

-This filter contains 741 taps.
+The FIR filter contains 741 taps.
 If it is used on a real-time ECG signal sampled at 250Hz, it would delay the signal by approximately 3 seconds.

 ### 7.2 Deep CNN model modifications